dfinity/ic-staking-documentation/docs/2-options-for-staking/2-options-for-staking.md

 {:toc}

 * * *
-# Options: Easiest or Safest?
+# Options: Maximum ease or maximum control?

 To stake, you have many options, each with different security and usability trade-offs.
 Choosing your setup is usually where people get most stuck.